 with $N_T$ the total number of steps in the annealing schedule, $N_{\rm{sweeps}}$ the number of sweeps per temperature, and $R_0$ the initial number of replicas.
 Note that, as discussed above and according to Eq.~\eqref{eq: number of sons PA}, the population size at step $i$, $R_i$, fluctuates during the simulation and therefore a more accurate formula would be $W = N_{\rm{therm}}\sum_{i=0}^{N_T}R_i$.
 However, since we use a resampling protocol that minimizes fluctuations in population size, we can accurately approximate $R_0\approx N_T^{-1}\sum R_i$ and use the former.
 It should also be noted that the contribution of the resampling steps to the total computational work can be neglected.
 To study a fair comparison between both algorithms, we always use the same initial number of replicas and the same number of temperatures in the annealing schedules.
 In PA we implement the widely used linear in inverse temperature schedule, $S_{\beta}=[0, 5]$.
-For the DPA simulations, after an exploration of the parameter space we found $(\beta_0, \kappa_0)=(0, 0)$ and $(\beta_0, \kappa_0)=(2, 0)$ to be, generally, good starting points for the entropy-preserving adaptive steps in the $L=4$ and $L=6$ cases, respectively.
+Recently more optimal annealing schemes such as using a culling fraction have been proposed, \cite{Amey2018}, but we restrict the present study to the classical one for simplicity of implementation, as the main feature of DPA resides on the introduction of the non-local moves rather than the annealing scheme itself.
+To further compare both algorithms, we also implement the entropy-preserving steps in PA in the last section.
+For the DPA simulations, after an exploration of the parameter space we found $(\beta_0, \kappa_0)=(2, 0)$ to be, generally, a good starting point for the entropy-preserving adaptive steps in the $L=4$ and $L=6$ cases.
 For $L=8$ we used $(\beta_0, \kappa_0) = (2, 0)$ as well, even though due to long simulation times the exploration of the parameter space was not that extensive and thus this initial point is more prompt to be optimized.